 Zinc is one of the critical minerals for immune functions.
 It supports the body in the production of white blood cells that fight off disease and restore balance.
 Research has demonstrated that taking Zinc can help lower the intensity of flu and cold symptoms and it can slow down the multiplying of the flu virus.
 You can take Zinc s a supplement or from foods like lentils, beef, beans, dairy, eggs, and nuts.

 Saltwater Sinus Rinse

 Sinus congestion and inflammation are some of the most common and uncomfortable symptoms of the flu.
 Using salt water to break down and clear out mucus can provide immediate headache, congestion, and sinus pressure relief.
 One way to clear out sinuses is to use a Neti Pot, sterilized water, and iodide-free salt.
 Another less messy and easier solution is to use a saline nasal spray like Clear Revive’s all-natural formula to break out congestion and clear out the sinuses.
-Click here to learn more about using saline nasal sprays to relieve congestion.

 Although having the flu can be really unpleasant, there are steps you can take to reduce the duration and intensity of the symptoms.
 The flu symptoms last anywhere from 5 to 14 days.
 Seek immediate medical attention if your symptoms last longer, you develop a fever higher than 100.4 degrees, have trouble breathing, or have an unusually colored mucus.
 Remember, the more you rest, the faster you’ll recover.